Best paintball guns under 300 | Ultimate Buyer’s Guide

 Appealing

 Depending on the game, players may prefer particular marker colours or designs.
 Since speedball is a more visual and direct form of fighting, bright and flashy markers are a natural fit.
-Since the wood ball is played more slowly and stealthily, a marker blend with the environment is ideal.
+A marker blend with the environment is ideal since the wood ball is played more slowly and stealthily.

 Customizable